 Yamaha RX-A2A – also a great choice

-The receiver is equipped with a 7.2 channel amplifier with a total power of 100 watts (8 ohms, 20 Hz – 20 kHz, 0.06% THD).
+This model is equipped with a 7.2 channel amplifier with a total power of 100 watts (8 ohms, 20 Hz – 20 kHz, 0.06% THD).
+As you can see, it is more powerful than my winner, and even its THD is better.
 It’s also important to consider that Yamaha only supports pre-amp out for the left and right front channels.

 If we talk about the picture, it looks clear, moderately contrasty, and has good detail of individual elements.
 The device supports 8K/60Hz and 4K/120Hz, HDR10+, as well as gaming features (ALLM, VRR, QMS, and QFT).
-In this case, according to user feedback, there is sometimes the receiver may have a problem with unstable signal transmission and, consequently, interruption of the picture.
-But, during the model testing in my home cinema, I did not notice this; therefore, I can not consider it a weakness of the model.
+In this case, according to user feedback, there is sometimes a problem with unstable signal transmission and, consequently, interruption of the picture.
+But, during the model testing, I did not notice this; therefore, I can not consider it a weakness of the model.
+There is also parity between the X1700H and RX-A2A in terms of video capabilities.

 You can calibrate the sound thanks to an exclusive YPAO development.
 Once the speakers are connected, it measures the distance between the home theater speakers and the listener position and then automatically optimizes the speaker settings according to the parameters of your room.
 Tuning is easy enough and accurate.